FrontSide/pre-commit-code-checks/Readme.rst

 If the check succeeds, the editor for entering your commit message will be opened and you can finish the commit.

+Still confused?
+I don't blame you.
+Maybe my [the article I wrote about this topic](https://medium.com/@david_28274/automated-pre-commit-code-checks-with-and-without-docker-b4a6ccf249ce) will help:

 Installing a pre-commit git hook
 ================================